 And third, Coney Island!

 Looking back, I realize that life doesn’t have to be perfect to be wonderful, and vacations don’t have to cost a lot of money to be fun.
-Spending time together away from home, even in simple accommodations, was just fine with me.
-I was just happy that we even got to go on a vacation.
-Even as a child I sensed that it was hard on my parents to raise six kids and also afford family vacations.
+Spending time together away from home, even in simple accommodations, was fine with me.
+I was just happy that we got to go on vacations.
+Even as a child, I sensed that it was a financial strain on my parents to raise six kids and also afford family vacations.

 Give thanks in all circumstances; for this is the will of God in Christ Jesus for you.